 The on-the-job experience provided by internships is required in some programs and encouraged in most others.
 Increasingly, graduate and professional schools in health areas prefer students who have experience working or volunteering in the field.

-Over the past several years, Oregon State graduates have been accepted into medical schools at about twice the average national rate.
+Over the past several years, Oregon State graduates have been accepted into medical schools at about twice the national average.

 Like internships, research experience can give you an edge over others who are applying to graduate and professional programs.
-In most health areas, you´ll have opportunities to engage in research under the direction of faculty members or graduate students.
+In most health areas, you'll have opportunities to engage in research under the direction of faculty members or graduate students.
 Undergraduates are involved in ongoing investigations that address local, national and international health concerns.
-The Individualized Movement and Physical Activity for Children Today (IMPACT) program in the College of Health and Human Sciences, helps young people with special needs improve their mobility skills.
+The College of Public Health and Human Sciences maintains a list of undergraduate research opportunities.

 The College of Science offers 10 different programs in the health sciences geared toward preparing students for professional schools in the medical, dental and other health care fields.